diegomezg/devops-trainee-program/01 - Linux operating system/03-Linux-Directory-Tree.md

 # Learning the Linux structure for the directories

 ### Instructions
-- Learn what is and what kind of things has every directory in Linux
+- In your own words describe the purpose of each directory in a Linux system

 ### Expected deliverables
 - The trainee needs to have personal notes about this topic and understand what is a directory